Ozzie Albies Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Ozzie Albies?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Read More About This Game